A Guide to Email Cadence: How Often Should You Send Email Marketing Campaign

 Say, you have an active email list.
 Then you create a strategy and set an order and timing to send this email and hit the right cord so that your email can make conversions.
 This strategic email-sending frequency is called email cadence.

 Practically, you can’t send emails randomly.
-If your email cadence is not up to the mark, aimless, or inconsistent, all your effort may go in vain.
+If your email cadence is not up to the mark, aimless, or inconsistent, all your efforts may go in vain.

 So, it’s one of your first jobs before sending – learn how to set the best email cadence and follow-through.